-With the rise of COVID-19, it’s more common for organizations to turn to L&D and training programs for strategic support of company goals during this time of disruption.
+During the pandemic, organizations turned to L&D and training programs for strategic support of company goals.

 Even without a crisis on your hands, delivering effective training can be difficult, and without guidance and knowledge, training adult learners effectively can leave you spinning your wheels!